VinayakAgrawal-Vins002/Skills/Tableau/ReadMe.md

 - Amazing Mart Sales Being the Third, and most Complex One.
 - ReadME File For Understanding The Project Hierarchy.
 - DetailsToKnow File For Some Conceptual Understanding To Know Before Working with Tableau.
 - Samples Contain Full Screenshot of How My Tableau Desktop Looked.
-(Proof of Work)
+(Proof of Work).
+- Python IPYNB Visualizations File For Matplotlib & Seaborn Plots and Graphs.
+- Udemy Course Certification.

 ### For Assignments
 Each of The Three Workbook Contains: